 Lance is a Chartered Quantity Surveyor who, prior to joining Tudor Rose, was responsible for both the commercial and project management of a variety of projects.

-After finishing his undergraduate degree, Lance joined his family business where he fulfilled the role of quantity surveyor and project manager.
+After finishing his undergraduate degree, Lance joined a family business where he fulfilled the role of quantity surveyor and project manager.
 This included the provision of pre-contract duties such as the preparation of estimates, the undertaking of feasibility studies, advising on viability of projects and the negotiation of contract terms.
-Following contract award, Lance was responsible establishing the project which included programming the works and the project cash flow, producing documentation required by the contract and the procurement of materials and subcontractors.
+Following contract award, Lance was responsible for establishing the project which included programming the works, forecasting project cash flow, producing documentation required by the contract and the procurement of materials and subcontractors.

-Once a project was underway, Lance was responsible for the management of all facets of the project.
+Post-contract, Lance was accountable for the management of all facets of the project.
 With respect to the commercial management of the works, Lance was responsible for the administration of contract documentation such as client instructions and the valuation of the works for both the preparation of the main contract application for payment and the assessment of subcontractor applications.
-With respect to the management of the project, Lance monitored the progress of the works against the original programme, prepared progress reports and conducted client project team and subcontract meetings to ensure project objectives were achieved.
+Lance also monitored progress of the works against the original programme, prepared progress reports and conducted client project team and subcontract meetings to ensure project objectives were achieved.